Le château de Portes

 In our opinion (subjective ratings out of 3)

 It is situated in the commune of Pourcharesses, in Lozère, near Villefort.
-The estate takes its name from the Occitan word for ‘chestnut tree’.
+The estate takes its name from the Occitan word for chestnut tree.

 Built at the end of the 16th century, the building is a unique example of Cévennes architecture from this period.
 Rectangular in shape, it is flanked by four towers: three round towers and one rectangular, elongated tower housing the staircase.

-The château was saved from flooding in the 1960s during the construction of the EDF dam, thanks to its listing on the inventory of historic monuments.
+The château was saved from flooding in the 1960s during the construction of the EDF dam, thanks to its listing on the register of historic monuments.
 On the night of 16–17 March 2000, a fire ravaged the building, leaving only the outer and party walls standing.
 It took four years to restore it.

 Barjac